 Moms I leave you with this thought,

 God is calling us to rise up and take back our families.
-The great commission doesn’t start across the ocean to a remote village in East Asia it starts right here in our home with our little ones, our tweens who then before we know it are teens.
+The great commission doesn’t begin across the ocean in a remote village in East Asia it starts right here in our home with our little ones.

 Let’s make a commitment today to be brave and pursue the hearts of our children for Christ.